 Heathcote and Star, Leytonstone

-The recently-reopened Heathcote and Star has an excellent games room, with ping pong and pool aplenty.
+The Heathcote and Star has an excellent games room, with ping pong and pool aplenty.
 But the private 'pink' room is why you'll come here.

 Clown around to your heart's content here, where The Circus Room is kitted out like a Big Top.
 Yes, complete with red and yellow stripes, bright lights, a huge dodgems sign and booths surrounding the centre, you can be the ringmaster of your own occasion.